“Hope smiles from the threshold of the year to come, whispering, ‘it will be happier’…”

 - Making charitable donations and buying extras for the food bank

 - Cooking more for others

-- Taking night classes in photography or conversational Spanish or both
+- Taking night classes in conversational Spanish

 - Committing a single poem to memory